SethAngell/MarkdownExploder/readme.md

 Markdown Exploder is a simple workflow enabled by _python, pandoc, and LaTex_.
 Sections are written in markdown, organized with a single `sequence.txt` file, and then compiled into a static html page and LaTeX report.

+You can see a working version (with a very sparse paper) at [capstone.sethangell.com](capstone.sethangell.com)!

 ## Ideal Workflow

 1. Create a LaTeX document which provides a basic structure for my document and expects a collection of files using the \input directive.